 (2) Such a service is the accredited person’s consumer dashboard for that consumer.

-(2A) The consumer dashboard may also include a functionality that allows a CDR consumer to amend a current consent.
+(2A) The consumer dashboard may also allow a CDR consumer to amend a current consent.

 (3) For paragraph (1)(b), the information is the following for each consent: